Recognising Honest,

 Literature:

-2 Non-Fiction – This includes memoirs, biographies, history and anything that doesn’t fall under Fiction
+2 Non-Fiction: This includes memoirs, biographies, history and anything that doesn’t fall under Fiction, which means poetry too.

 Journalism:

-the write up must be of a minimum of 1200 words
+1. Feature: The write up must be a minimum of 1200 words

-the word length must be a minimum of 600 words
+2. Op-Ed: The word length should be be a minimum of 600 words

 event schedule